 News

-The Dobbs decision was supposed to be based on history.
-But it discounts the fact that the 18th-century woman was active and in control and could immediately tell whether terminating a pregnancy ...
+But it discounts the fact that the 18th-century woman was active and in control and could immediately tell whether terminating a pregnancy at a given time was acceptable.
+SHARE.

 This could be why during these difficult, seemingly regressive times, I turned to an unlikely place: an 18th-century representation of women overcome with emotion.